vkinnune/roger-skyline-1/README.md

 #### Network config

+First we need to install NetworkManager to handle our connection.

+`pacman -Sy networkmanager networkmanager-runit network-manager-applet`

+`sudo ln -s  /etc/runit/sv/NetworkManager /run/runit/service/NetworkManager`

-First we setup a hostname to identify the machine on a network.
+Then we setup a hostname to identify the machine on a network.

 `vim /etc/hostname`